Title VII - Indian Education

 Is your student eligible to participate in the program?

 Native American students may participate by completing the required 506 Certification form.
 The 506 form requires basic student information, name of tribe, proof of membership and a parent/guardian signature.
 The 506 form will become part of your child’s permanent school record and will not need to be completed each year.

-Learn more: Title VII Indian ED FORM 506
+Learn more: Title VII Indian ED 506 Blank form

 What are the benefits to your student for participating?

 The grant for the Indian Education Program allows the district to provide eligible students the following services:

 - Support for high school students with graduation and post-secondary goals

 - Referrals to community programs or social services agencies

 How to enroll or register your child in a federally recognized tribe: